 1. Hot Cereal

-Now, as an adult, I’m still a fan of hot breakfast cereal — oatmeal, cream of wheat, polenta, 7 grain cereal, etc. but I’ve made it a little more nutritious!
+I’m a huge fan of hot cereal in the mornings — oatmeal, cream of wheat, polenta, 7 grain cereal, etc. — and I love how easy it is to prepare.

-If you’ve never tried it, I can testify that Cream of Wheat made with home-ground Spelt berries and served with cream and maple syrup is practically like eating dessert for breakfast!
+If you have a grain mill at home, I can testify that Cream of Wheat made with home-ground Spelt berries and served with cream and maple syrup is practically like eating dessert for breakfast!

 Related Recipes: